was successfully added to your cart.

 Let’s display original and cleaned DICOMS using display_dicom function:

-• JPEGBaseline8Bit: JPEGBaseline8Bit is a specific JPEG (Joint Photographic Experts Group) compression variant.
+• JPEGBaseline8Bit: JPEGBaseline8Bit is a specific variant of JPEG compression.
 It adheres to baseline compression with 8 bits per color channel, typically resulting in a 24-bit color depth for RGB medical images.
-This compression method is inherently lossy, reducing file size by discarding some image data while aiming to maintain diagnostic image quality.
+This compression method is inherently lossy.

 We can choose compression by setting the compression parameter and force compression of pixel data for files without compression by setting the forceCompress parameter to True: